jussellymoreno1394/slackbot-assistant/README.md

 - Visit Slack, then:

-  - Create a new Public Slack Channel
+  - Create a new Public Slack Channel.

-  - Create a new outgoing webhook integration in Slack
+  - Create a new Outgoing Webhook integration in Slack.

-  - Add your Assistant's custom webhook to the Slack URLs field:

-    - The custom Slack Outgoing Webhook app for your Assistant takes this form:
+  - The custom Slack Outgoing Webhook URL for your Assistant takes this form:

       **https://channels.autopilot.twilio.com/v1/<ACCOUNT_SID>/<ASSISTANT_SID>/slack**

-      As you can see, you'll need two pieces of information from Twilio to complete this URL:
+      - As you can see, you'll need two pieces of information from Twilio to complete this URL:

       ``` Account SID ```

       ``` Assistant SID ```

-      You can find your Account SID in the [Twilio Console list](https://www.twilio.com/console/autopilot/list)
+      - You can find your Account SID in the [Twilio Console list](https://www.twilio.com/console/autopilot/list)

+  - Give a name to your Bot.
+The name you give it is the one you will see when you invoke the bot in Slack.

+  - Remember, Trigger Word(s) are required if no Channel is chosen.

 ### In the files provided you will find these fields, change the "xxx" for your information:

   ``` accountSid ```